Wonderful service from start to finish.

 Can children appoint their own solicitor in family cases?

 Children proceedings, whether public or private, include children of varying ages and all with different levels of understanding of the process that they are involved in.
 Within public children law cases which can involve children going into foster care, the Guardian appointed by CAFCAS (Child and Family Court Advisory Service) represents the child, their wishes and best interests.
 However, the view of the Guardian does not always align with the views of the child.
 In some cases a child is also entitled to appoint their own solicitor.
-Hannah Rogers, Trainee Solicitor, explains here what a child can and cannot do during proceedings in which they are involved.
+Sam Miles, Family Partner, explains here what a child can and cannot do during proceedings in which they are involved.

 How involved should children be in proceedings?

 This point was recently at the centre of a child care case involving a 16 year old girl (Re W (a child) EWCA Civ 1051).
 The girl (W) did not accept the judge’s findings in the case and wished to return home to her parents.
 W absconded from the foster home to her grandmothers, and the Local Authority applied for a recovery order to return her to foster care.
 During these proceedings the issue arose of whether W was competent to instruct her own solicitor.
 The judge refused to grant her separate representation due to her failing to demonstrate that she was not being influenced by her parents, that she did not understand the risks and she had insufficient understanding of the issues.

 W appealed this decision and the appeal was allowed.
 Because W’s instructions differed from the Guardian’s view, it had to be determined whether she was able to give such instructions.
 It was held that it could be in a child’s best interests to have some direct involvement in the proceedings and her autonomy was of great importance.
 The following was considered:-

 - The child's comprehension and capacity to give coherent instructions.

 - If a psychiatric opinion is required, the child must be told the importance of keeping the assessment appointment and there are no concerns about the child's mental health.